Spread betting in sports is a way to bet on how close a game will be, not just who wins or loses.

 They can also offer a chance for bettors to exploit their specialized knowledge.

-Regulation and Legality of Spread Betting
+Regulation and legality of spread betting

 Legislation in the United States

-In the United States, sports betting legislation varies by state, with 30 states and the District of Columbia having Live, Legal sports betting laws.
 The federal government has restricted state-based legalization of sports betting since the enactment of the Professional and Amateur Sports Protection Act in 1992, barring states that didn’t already allow sports betting from doing so in the future.

-Technology and Spread Betting
+Technology and spread betting

-Live and In-Play Betting
+Live and in-play betting

-Live betting, also known as in-play betting, has transformed the way people bet on sports events.
 Punters now have the opportunity to place bets during games, matches, or events, allowing them to react to what’s happening in real time.

 This adds an exciting dynamic to betting, as odds can change rapidly based on the live action.